FAQS (Frequently Asked Questions)

 No, your creditors cannot harass you.
-Under the FDCPA, creditors are prohibited from engaging in harassing or menacing behaviors while dealing with consumers.
+Under the FDCPA, it prohibits creditors from engaging in harassing or menacing behaviors while dealing with consumers.
 If you believe you have been a victim of creditor harassment, contact our Glendale, AZ bankruptcy law office today.

 Does filing a Chapter 7 Bankruptcy get rid of all of my debt?

-Some taxes, student loans, child support and alimony are a few examples of the types of debts that are not discharged in a Chapter 7.
-Credit card debt, personal loans, medical bills are examples of the types of debt that are completely discharged.
+Some taxes, student loans, child support and alimony are a few examples of the types of debts which you can not discharge in a Chapter 7.
+Examples of types of debt you can completely discharge are credit card debt, personal loans, and medical bills.

-What is are the fees involved in filing a Chapter 7?
+What is the cost of fees in filing a Chapter 7?